yz599/2020_2/2020/Notes_concepts/1_Statistical.md

 - You can use estimation or **hypothesis testing** to estimate **how likely** it is that a sample statistic differs from the population parameter.
 - **Confidence interval** takes account **sampling error (how much difference=how likely)**

+It uses patterns in the sample data to draw inferences about the population represented while accounting for randomness.
+These inferences may take the form of
+- answering yes/no questions about the data (hypothesis testing),
+- estimating numerical characteristics of the data (estimation),
+- describing associations within the data (correlation),
+-  and modeling relationships within the data (for example, using regression analysis).

 ## [Reliability vs validity](https://www.scribbr.com/methodology/reliability-vs-validity/)
 ## 1.1 Sampling